zksecurity/zkbugs/README.md

 # Cite

+If you are using the original dataset of this work, consider citing the following paper:

 * Stefanos Chaliasos, Jens Ernstberger, David Theodore, David Wong, Mohammad Jahanara, and Benjamin Livshits.
 [SoK: What Don't We Know?
 Understanding Security Vulnerabilities in SNARKs](https://arxiv.org/pdf/2402.15293).
 In 33rd USENIX Security Symposium, USENIX SECURITY'24, 14-16 August 2024.